 Sharing this easy, crockpot recipe for Pulled Pork Sliders.
 We serve these frequently at family cook-outs and tailgate parties.

+Pulled Pork Sliders are made from a pork butt rubbed with a homemade rub recipe, cooked in a crockpot, and covered with homemade bbq sauce.
+The juiciest ones you will ever eat.
 The past 2 years I have donated Pulled Pork Sliders to different fundraising events and always get asked for my recipe.
 The sliders are a perfect size for the kids to eat and they are getting a healthier option then candy bars or other things they buy.
 You can get a lot of sliders from a pork butt and this also makes it a good profit at the concession stand.
 I fix at least 2 pork roasts at a time and there are never any leftovers.
 The rub and sauce can be made a few days ahead of time.

 We always add cole slaw, pickles, and mustard to ours!